Wargaming - Where to start?

 Go through all of the games using troops who are not Regular or with officers who are not Regular – make one Bold or another Weak or make the Strategic Milestones different for the two forces. (see Heroes All or FYOB for definitions and implications).

-Having run through the 6 games again, add another twist – stage the action during the night bounds, limit the ammunition of guns etc. (Rules for both of these circumstances appear in Heroes All).
+Having run through the 6 games again, add another twist – stage the action during the night bounds, limit the ammunition of guns etc. (Rules for both of these circumstances appear in Heroes All and FYOB).

 See how a step-by-step approach gives you a huge number of small games, each one different and each one building on your knowledge of the rules?
 It is then a small leap to a bigger game using more elements.